 This version is made available through Google Slides.
 The Digital Novel Study Slides are perfect for virtual learners or for use when students have accommodations that allow for typing instead of written responses.

-Both the daily vocabulary and comprehension prompt are included on a single slide making it easy for students to keep track of what they need to complete.
+Both the daily vocabulary and comprehension prompt are included on a single slide.
+This makes it easy for students to keep track of what they need to complete.
 This prevents overwhelm and allows you to quickly and easily review work daily.

 Finally, graphic organizers and links to external resources are built right into the slides when needed to make things easy for learners.